avivshabi/parkingLot/README.md

 # Parking Lot Management Cloud Application
 A simple parking lot management cloud application using AWS EC2 & DynamoDB and written in Python.
-This is a school project I created as part of the course "Cloud Computing" I enrolled in during my studies.

 ## Run Locally (with a remote DynamoDB table)